How to Track Package Shipments in Google Sheets (2026 Guide)

 Type a real tracking number into A2, the carrier name into B2, and in C2 enter:

-Within a few seconds the cell will display something like Delivered or In Transit.
+Within a few seconds the cell will display something like Delivered or In Transit — and from then on, it'll keep updating itself as the carrier posts new events.
 That is the whole core workflow.

 Which carrier names work?